garygr2002/Rebalance/README.md

 ## Holding File

+Note: The rows, fields, and consistency rules stated below are applicable to both the basis file, and the holding file.
+The holding file contains valuations of accounts and tickers as of the date of the file.
+See [Basis File](#basis-file) for a discussion of the basis file.

 The holding file is one of sixteen csv files that act as input to the software.
 Files in this format are located in a subdirectory named "holding_" followed by a date designation in the format "yyyymmdd", and a file type of ".csv".
 When run with no command line options, the software will read, and use the holding file that has the latest date.
 The holding file contains a hierarchy of investment valuations.
 At the highest level are portfolios, followed by institutions, followed by accounts, followed by tickers.
 Each row of the holding file corresponds to one of these, and is coded to indicated its type.
 The software assumes:

 1. All ticker rows are a part of the most recently listed account row